Kijewski/generic-c-hashmap/README.md

 * you don't have to acknowledge *generic-c-hashmap*, if you use it in a binary distribution, but you may if you want to,
-* you have to put the license file in your source code distribution and must attribute the contibuters to *generic-c-hashmap* in the respective source code files.
+* you have to put the license file in your source code distribution and must attribute the contributers to *generic-c-hashmap* in the respective source code files.